chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 bring it on back
-immutably from code without anyone noticing,
+immutably from code, all without anyone noticing

--->
+(I'm referring to the original version of the lyrics) -->

 ---